vlang/v/doc/docs.md

 at its top folder, describing the contents of the package.

 V packages are installed normally in your `~/.vmodules` folder.
-That location can be overriden by setting the env variable `VMODULES`.
+That location can be overridden by setting the env variable `VMODULES`.

 ### Package commands